BALL-Project/ball/Windows/README.txt

 Now you can open the BALL project BALL/Windows/BALL.sln and (hopefully) compile BALL.

+Currently the Python Support is broken on Windows, but the project file still includes the Python libs and includes, so Python has to be installed.

 If you want to compile the visualization component of BALL as well, you will need a QT license (QT 3.2.0 or higher, commercial or academic license).
-If you install a version different than 3.2.3 you have to adjust the linker settings to reflect the correct QT library name.
+If you install a version different than 3.3.4 you have to adjust the linker settings to reflect the correct QT library name.
 To do so, open the properties dialog in MSVC for the entry of the libVIEW library.
 In the field for additional dependencies, adjust the name of the QT-library.
-(See also BALL/WINDOWS/setting_qt_version_in_visual_studio_de.png)
+(See also BALL/WINDOWS/setting_qt_version_in_visual_studio_de.png) Also the QTDIR environment variable has to be set to the installation directory of QT (this is in general done automatical by the QT installation.)

 After you compiled the BALL- and libVIEW-libs, you can compile BALLView.
 The program can be started with the batch-file startBALLView.bat under